Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Reviewing the CCB Mass-Shell Model

+While it is conventional to extract the energy density (and energy flux density) of GWs via the invariant combination $h_+^2+h_\times^2$, using either Eqs. (\ref{hp2}) and (\ref{hc2}) together or Eq. (\ref{pieces}) generally, a more heuristic approach was employed in Ref. \cite{MacKay:2024qxj}, wherein the relevant quantity was obtained through a variational treatment of the EFEs.
+The EFEs describe gravity as the dynamic response of spacetime geometry to matter-energy sources:

+The Einstein tensor $G_{\mu\nu}$ on the left-hand side encodes the geometric responses caused by the source $T_{\mu\nu}$ via the Ricci $R_{\mu\nu}$ and metric $g_{\mu\nu}$ tensors and the Ricci scalar $R=g^{\mu\nu}R_{\mu\nu}$.
+The additive cosmological contribution $\Lambda g_{\mu\nu}$ is neglected here.
+The energy-momentum tensor $T_{\mu\nu}$ on the right-hand side defines our source; notable examples include vacuum $T_{\mu\nu}=0$ and a perfect fluid $T_{\mu\nu}=(\epsilon+p)u_\mu u_\nu+pg_{\mu\nu}$.
+For GW sources, which are inherently quadrupolar, the effective source term $T_{\mu\nu}$ is treated as non-vanishing, independent of whether the CCB is a BBH, BNS, or BH-NS system.
+Under linearization about a flat background and assuming a non-trivial source, this leads to the wave equation given in Eq. (\ref{wave}).
+However, as the central objective of the effective CCB mass-shell picture is the surface energy eigenvalue rather than the spacetime perturbations themselves, we need to consider a different methodology.

-One needs to, therefore, determine the geometric contributions nested in $G_{\mu\nu}$.
-For the energy density, $T_{00}\propto G_{00}$.
-Known solutions to the EFEs, e.g. Schwarzschild \cite{Schwarzschild:1916uq, Schwarzschild:1916ae}, Tolman-Oppenheimer-Volkoff \cite{Tolman:1939jz, Oppenheimer:1939ne}, and Kerr \cite{Kerr:1963ud, Boyer:1967, Chandrasekhar:1985kt}, were obtained from well-defined energy-momentum sources, either vacuum \cite{Schwarzschild:1916uq, Schwarzschild:1916ae, Kerr:1963ud, Boyer:1967} or perfect fluid \cite{Tolman:1939jz, Oppenheimer:1939ne}.
-However, it is the objective to find the energy desnity $T_{00}$ for a CB modeled as a rotating and shrinking mass shell.
-This must be non-zero, to follow the same logic that CCBs are non-zero sources from which GWs propagate with energy.
-This means, instead of beginning with a well-defined source, we begin with a well-defined (or assumed) geometric signature.
-This task seems intractable if not counter-intuitive, unless we employ a variational methodology.
+On one hand, known solutions to the EFEs, e.g. Schwarzschild \cite{Schwarzschild:1916uq, Schwarzschild:1916ae}, Tolman-Oppenheimer-Volkoff \cite{Tolman:1939jz, Oppenheimer:1939ne}, and Kerr \cite{Kerr:1963ud, Boyer:1967, Chandrasekhar:1985kt}, were obtained by first specifiying a well-defined energy-momentum source, either vacuum \cite{Schwarzschild:1916uq, Schwarzschild:1916ae, Kerr:1963ud, Boyer:1967} or a perfect fluid \cite{Tolman:1939jz, Oppenheimer:1939ne}.
+On the other hand, the present objective is to determine the effective energy density $T_{00}$ for a CCB modeled as a rotating and contracting mass shell.
+To remain consistent with the interpretation of CCBs as energetic sources of gravitational radiation, this quantity cannot vanish.
+Consequently, rather than beginning with an explicit form of $T_{\mu\nu}$, we instead begin with a well-defined geometric Ansatz for the spacetime configuration.
+Although this inversion of the usual procedure may appear counterintuitive, it becomes tractable under a variational framework.